Palace keeper Hennessey denies making Nazi salute | Goal.com

 But he played the whole of Palace's FA Cup third round win over Grimsby which Palace won thanks to an 86th minute goal from Jordan Ayew.

-Hennessey is now likely face a club, and potentially FA, probe into the incident.
+Hennessey is now likely to face a club, and potentially FA, probe into the incident.

 Palace are 14th in the Premier League, six points clear of the relegation zone.